Published: May 16, 2019 | Last Updated: June 12, 2024

 There seem to be two minimum factors needed to manually tricker the vp9 codec for your footage during the upload process:

-In other words, the low-resolution video doesn’t seem to trigger the VP9 codec, so for the best viewing experience, upload in the highest possible resolution.
+In other words, the low-resolution video doesn’t seem to trigger the VP9 codec, so upload it in the highest possible resolution for the best viewing experience.

 Did I miss anything?
 Do you have a better way?
 Or did you spot a fault in my approach?
 Please let me know in the comments.